 Science at St Michael’s is exciting and thriving.
 The children quickly rise to the challenge of being real scientists and rapidly learn how to work safely in the laboratories.
 Your child will regularly carry out investigations and develop skills in the safe handling of apparatus and living organisms (mini beasts!); they will learn how to design experiments, carry out investigations, process and analyse data, draw conclusions and evaluate their methods.
 Our well-equipped and purpose-built laboratories are child-friendly and give every child an opportunity to be a proper scientist.
+Throughout the year, we make full use of the wide range of habitats available to us in our beautiful grounds and we have a new school pond for pond dipping and studying the underwater world.

 Science at St Michael’s starts in the Pre-Prep School with real experiments: pupils hypothesise, plan their investigations, carry out experiments, collect their results, analyse them and come to conclusions.
 The beautiful grounds are used to great effect with studies of plant growth and the natural environment.